DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Finding a partner stays as a topic until after getting married and having kids.
 So, that troubles in family, events and developments are followed with interest.
-If the relationship didn’t end in marriage, rumors will spread, until finding a new candidate.
+If the relationship didn't end in marriage, rumors will spread, until finding a new candidate.

 In short, source material itself is so powerful, variable and from life itself, only thing left to do is to make it suitable for television format.

 Second element is the suitors, which is the audience.
-Audience isn’t only the witness to what they watch, they are also the intelligent participant of it.
+Audience isn't only the witness to what they watch, they are also the intelligent participant of it.
 Situations, comments about people who are exposed to it, highly anticipated decisions, results of these decisions everything